Praxilla: Poetry

 Little of Praxilla's work survives – five fragments in her own words, and three paraphrases by other authors.
-These vary in style: three are skolia (drinking songs) one is a hymn to Adonis, and one is a dithyramb.
-One of the skolia is in a metre named the Praxilleion after her.
+The longest surviving fragment is three lines.
+These vary in style: two are skolia (drinking songs), one is in the metre named the Praxilleion after her, one is a hymn to Adonis, and one is a dithyramb.
 The three works known only in paraphrase are all versions of myths.
 In the second century AD, Athenaeus reports that Praxilla was particularly known for her skolia.
+The small amount of Praxilla's work which survives makes it hard for modern critics to judge.